jiaolyulu/kineticSculpture/stepper.md

 Its [datasheet](https://github.com/bigtreetech/BIGTREETECH-TMC2209-V1.2/blob/master/manual/TMC2209-V1.2-manual.pdf).

+## use it in Step/Dir mode (If you use A4988, you can follow the same tutorial but just change the parameters...)

+---

 ### **Step 1: figure out the Vref**

 Vref is a voltage reference that would correspond to the maxinum current that will flow to your stepper motor.